pulumi/registry/themes/default/content/registry/packages/akamai/installation-configuration.md

     ```

 A full set of configuration parameters
-can be found listed on the [Project README](https://github.com/pulumi/pulumi-akamai/blob/master/README.md).
+is listed in the [Akamai Provider README](https://github.com/pulumi/pulumi-akamai/blob/master/README.md).